Clumsy (Fergie song): Background

-Composition and critical reception
+Composition

 The song samples "The Girl Can't Help It" by Little Richard.
 The song's computerized beeps flow alongside Fergie singing about being clumsy and in love, with the bridge consisting of the lines "You got me trippin', stumblin', flippin', fumblin' / Clumsy cuz I'm fallin in love".
 According to the sheet music published at Musicnotes.com by Alfred Publishing, "Clumsy" is set in the time signature of common time with a tempo of 92 beats per minute.
 It is composed in the key of C major with Fergie's vocal range spanning from the note of G3 to the note of F5.
 Daniel Wolfe of About.com commented, "The songstress is “slippin’ and stumblin’” all over a laid-back beat and Casio keyboard lines."
-The electronic beeps of the melody are sampled from 1982's "The Bubble Bunch" by early hip-hop artist Jimmy Spicer.
+The electronic beeps of the melody are sampled from the one of the default melodies which came shipped with the Casio VL-1, a portable calculator and digital synthesizer.
 Alex Fletcher from Digital Spy, commented on its resemblance to Tweet's 2002 single "Oops (Oh My)".
 He went on to say that he was not impressed with "Clumsy", writing that it is "a proper stinker" and "[f]latter than a pancake that's been sat on by the cast of Celebrity Fit Club."